|Grassy Swale Detail. From City of Portland 2004 STormwater Management Manual.|

 If stormwater will enter the swale through a pipe or other point source, an inlet flow spreader is required; for long swales, additional flow spreaders or check dams are recommended every 12 to 20 feet.
 River rock can be used to create an attractive, effective check dam.

 If water will enter the facility as sheet flow from a parking lot, sidewalk or other similar impervious surface, a 12 inch minimum flat area is required adjacent to the impervious surface.
 Tire stops or curbs with curb cuts should be located 6 inches back from the edge of the swale, and curb cuts should be located at a minimum of 10 feet on center, and be 12 inches wide.
 An energy dissipater may be required at curb cuts to prevent erosion.
-Periodic cleaning is required to ensure that curb cuts do not get blocked with debris.
+Periodic cleaning may be required to ensure that curb cuts do not get blocked with debris.